casimcdaniels/made-in-america/src/content/jobs/post-industrial/software-engineer-recent-college-grads.md

   - Passion for technology
 filters: {"gender":"any","race":"any","minAge":22,"maxAge":30,"education":"college","experience":"none","union":false,"maritalStatus":"any"}
 ---
+POSITION AVAILABLE: Software Engineer.
+Microsoft Corporation seeks recent college graduates to develop software for personal computers.
+This is an exciting opportunity to work with cutting-edge technology in a fast-paced environment.

-Develop software for personal computers.
-Work with C and assembly language.
-Fast-paced startup environment.
-Looking for young, energetic programmers.
-Stock options available.
-Must be willing to work 60+ hour weeks.
-Age 22-30 preferred.
-Help shape the future of computing.
+Duties include: Developing software applications using C and assembly language; debugging code; testing programs; and collaborating with team members.
+Engineers must be willing to work 60+ hour weeks, as software development requires long hours.
+This is a fast-paced startup environment where engineers help shape the future of computing.

+Salary is $35,000 per year, with stock options available.
+Applicants must have a computer science degree from a top university, proficiency in C programming, and strong problem-solving skills.
+Recent college graduates are preferred, and applicants should be between the ages of 22 and 30 years.
+A passion for technology is essential.